glassroom/goom_ssm_rnn/README.md

 | Training iterations    | 10240 batches                                                    |
 | Cumulative tokens      | 10B (1024 tokens/sequence x 960 sequences/batch x 10240 batches) |

-#### Performance on Natural Language Generation

-Cross-entropy loss declined to approximately 2.7 after training on 10B tokens.
-For comparison, cross-entropy for state-of-the-art models of comparable size, with a similar vocabulary, trained on 30x or more tokens sampled from higher-quality datasets, is approximately 2.4, suggesting our RNN model can be scaled up to larger tasks.

 ### Other Tasks

 Other tasks include Sequential [MNIST](https://huggingface.co/datasets/ylecun/mnist) generation (unrolling the images into sequences of 784 pixel-tokens, using a vocabulary size of 256 gray levels, and generating each next pixel), Sequential [MNIST](https://huggingface.co/datasets/ylecun/mnist) classification (replacing the generative-language-modeling head with a linear-classification head that predicts 10 classes from the last pixel-token's hidden state),  [Wikitext-103](https://huggingface.co/datasets/Salesforce/wikitext) (using the GPT-2 vocabulary for convenience), and Copy-Memory tasks.
 For all such tasks, we instantiated the RNN with 512 embedding dimensions (`d_emb=512`), 16 heads per token (`n_hid=16`), 32 features per head (`d_hid=32`), eight residual recurrent layers (`n_res=8`), a task-specific vocabulary, and a task-specific model head, resulting in 12.8M to 38M parameters.
-We trained all models with the following hyper-parameters:
+We trained all models with the hyper-parameters shown on the table below.
+The models trained to competitive performance on all tasks we tested.

 | Hyper-parameter        | Value                                                            |
 | :--------------------- | :--------------------------------------------------------------- |